Have you ever felt inadequate or even guilty about trying to fulfill the Great Commission to make disciples? If so, read on…

-Allow me to be very transparent with you.
+May I be very transparent with you?
 I have often felt very inadequate when it comes to making disciples.
 To be sure, I’ve had my moments of victory when I either had the opportunity to tell someone about Christ or lead a follower of Christ into deeper relationship with Him.

-But often I’ve felt inadequate and a failure when it comes to fulfilling or even doing anything about the Great Commission.
+But often I’ve felt inadequate and a failure when it comes to fulfilling or even doing anything about the Great Commission and making disciples.
 And I would venture to guess that I’m not alone.

 Oh, and there’s one more thing—we trip over the word, “Go” as in “Go and make disciples.”
 We read or hear the word “Go!” and naturally think of a call to missions.
-And in doing so, most of us conclude that we were not called to be missionaries and that this doesn’t apply to us.
+And in doing so, most of us conclude that we were not called to be missionaries and therefore, the command to make disciples doesn’t apply to us.